largescale-dfss/manager/README.md

 desired port you wish to run the service on.
 So please invoke the following for either rdatanode.py or rnamenode.py `python rdatanode.py port_number`

+###Running DFS
+Start Namenode: `sudo ./run_namenode.sh`
+Set the port to 5050 or match the port in the manager.py

+Start a new Datanode: `sudo ./run_datanode.sh` Available Ports: [5000, 6000, 7000, 8000]